 If the quality or our lives is directly affected by how effectively we communicate, then it’s worth looking into, don’t you think?

-So, what does it take for our words to actually register in the minds of those we want to reach?
-First of all we need to get past their IOF’s.
-People everywhere are being increasingly bombarded by way to much information.
+So, what does it take for our words to actually register in the minds of those we want to reach when people everywhere are being increasingly bombarded by information overload.

 How have we responded to this overwhelming effort to capture our attention?
-Our very survival in this mass media culture means that out of necessity we have all developed Information Overload Filters, or IOF’s.
+Our very survival in this mass media culture means that out of necessity we have all developed information overload filters.

 The human brain can only process and absorb so much external data before it all becomes noise, or more accurately – static.
 Our home stereos come with built in static filters that allow us to enjoy the music without being annoyed by the unwanted noise.
 Well, adaptation has allowed us to develop something similar.